goochjs/amqp-python-go/README.md

 ### Producer

-Publish one hundred non-persistent messages to a topic (broker on localhost:5672)
+Publish one hundred non-persistent messages to a topic (broker or load balancer available on localhost:5672)

     python3 message_producer.py -t topic_name -m 100 -v

-Publish one hundred persistent messages to a queue on a remote machine
+Publish one hundred persistent messages to a queue where the broker or load balancer is on a remote machine

     python3 message_producer.py -b 127.0.1.2:5672 -q queue_name -m 100 -vp

 ### Receiver

-Listen for 100 messages on a topic (broker on localhost:5672)
+Listen for 100 messages on a topic (via localhost:5672)

     python3 message_receiver.py -t topic_name -m 100 -v

-Listen indefinitely to a queue (broker on localhost:5672)
+Listen indefinitely to a queue (via localhost:5672)

     python3 message_receiver.py -q queue_name -m 0 -v

+## Docker

+Also provided are Dockerfiles for the client scripts.
+These include the installation of the necessary qpid-proton lbraries.

+### Receiver

+From the Python script directory...

+    docker build -t python-message-receiver -f ./Dockerfile-receiver .

+If connecting to ActiveMQ running natively on your localhost...

+    docker run -it --rm --name python-message-receiver-container python-message-receiver -q queue_name -m 100 -vp

+If connecting to ActiveMQ running in a different Docker container on your localhost then (NB change `PUT_NAME_HERE` as appropriate)...

+    docker run -it --rm --name python-message-receiver-running --network container:PUT_NAME_HERE python-message-receiver -q some_queue -m 0

+If connecting to ActiveMQ running somewhere else...

+    docker run -it --rm --name python-message-receiver-container python-message-receiver -b 127.0.1.2:5672 -q queue_name -m 100 -vp

+### Producer

+Similarly for the `message_producer`...

+    docker build -t python-message-producer -f ./Dockerfile-producer .

+    docker run -it --rm --name python-message-producer-running --network container:PUT_NAME_HERE python-message-producer -q queue_name -m 10

+..etc etc